matsushy/ses-notification-to-s3/README.md

 # Usage

-1. Create this Lambda Function
+1. Create this Lambda Function with the Bucket name
 2. Subscribe the lambda endpoint to the Topic

 # License